 Sponsorship sits perfectly at the intersection of analysis, strategy, and creativity, and yet, so many people involved in corporate sponsorship are primarily administrators!

 Can’t reclassify?
 At least try to add some elements of being a “creative” to your job description.
 Can’t even do that?
 Reclassify it in your head.
-Put a sign in your cubicle that says, “Stand back!
+Put a sign at your desk that says, “Stand back!
 Creative at work.”
 Whatever it takes, you need to think of your job differently.

 Holy dooley, that turned into an epic post.
 I do hope it helps you think more broadly about what does and doesn’t have the most value to your brand in a sponsorship negotiation.

 You may be interested in my latest white paper, “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.